leangjia/blender_docs/manual/render/lights/light_object.rst

    .. figure:: /images/render_lights_light-object_terms-BI.png
       :width: 610px

-      Changing the Spot options also changes the appearance of the spotlight as displayed in the 3D View.
+      Changing the Spot options also changes the appearance of the spotlight as displayed in the 3D Viewport.

 Size
    The size of the outer cone of a *Spot*,